Frank Brangwyn: Early life and career

 Frank Brangwyn was born in Bruges, Belgium, where his father, William Curtis Brangwyn, moved after winning a competition organised by the Belgian Guild of St Thomas and St Luke to design a parish church.
 His forenames were registered as Guillaume François.
 In Bruges, his father maintained a large workshop with several staff and worked on numerous civic projects as well as the parish church.
 William Curtis Brangwyn had been born in Buckinghamshire to a Welsh family and married Eleanor Griffiths, who was from Brecon.
-In 1874 the family moved back to the United Kingdom where William Curtis Brangwyn established a successful design practice.
+In 1874, the family moved back to the United Kingdom where William Curtis Brangwyn established a successful design practice.
 Frank Brangwyn attended Westminster City School but often played truant to spend time in his father's workshop or drawing in the South Kensington Museum.
 Through contacts made at the museum, among them Arthur Heygate Mackmurdo, he obtained an apprenticeship with William Morris for whom he worked first as a glazer before undertaking embroidery and wallpaper work.

 At the age of seventeen, one of Brangwyn's paintings was accepted and then sold to a shipowner, at the Royal Academy Summer Exhibition, which strengthened him in his conviction to become an artist.
 Brangwyn joined the Royal Navy Volunteer Reserve and began painting seascapes.
 He convinced the shipowner who had bought his Royal Academy picture to let him sail on a freighter to Istanbul.
 This trip provided Brangwyn with the material for several notable paintings.
 Whereas Funeral at Sea, which won a medal at the Paris Salon in 1891 was mostly composed in grey, The Golden Horn, Constantinople was much brighter and full of colour.
 Although Brangwyn held his first one-man show in London in 1891, he spent most of that year and 1890 at sea, visiting Spain several times as well as returning to Istanbul and travelling to South Africa and Zanzibar.
-In 1892 he visited northern Spain with the Scottish artist Arthur Melville, travelling from Saragossa along the Canal Imperial de Aragon on the barge, the Santa Maria.
+In 1892 he visited northern Spain with the Scottish artist Arthur Melville, travelling from Zaragoza along the Canal Imperial de Aragon on the barge, the Santa Maria.
 Soon Brangwyn was attracted by the light and the bright colours of these southern countries at a time when Orientalism was becoming a favoured theme for many painters.
 He made many paintings and drawings, particularly of Spain, Egypt, Turkey and Morocco, which he visited in 1893.
 This lightened his palette, a change that initially did not find critical favour but helped establish his international reputation.
 In 1895 the French government purchased his painting Market in Morocco.